darkalchemy/Pu-239-Installer/README.md

 ```

 Also, note that since Pu-239 defaults to using the file system as cache, redis, memcached and apcu are not installed by this script.

+If you like this project, please consider supporting me on [Patreon](https://www.patreon.com/user?u=15795177)